 Resident Student Parking

-- South Village: All students residing in South are permitted to park in South Commons (space available), Southwest, or the Health Center lot.
+- South Village: All students residing in South are permitted to park in South Commons (space available), or Southwest lot.

 - East Village: All students residing in East are permitted to park in East Commons (space available), or West Commons parking lot.
 East residents are allowed to park in the Ellsworth parking lot in the spaces facing the hill if the East lot is full.